Steve-Nguyen21/Steves-Webscraper/README.md

 1. Right click on the file, click on extract all.

-2. Contact me to attain the password to open the file
+2. Contact me to obtain the password to open the file

 3. The file should be extracted onto your desktop.

 If you cannot unzip the file, try downloading 7zip and extract it using that software.

 7zip link: https://www.7-zip.org/download.html

+"""